While surrogacy is legally permitted in the country, Québec is different. Why is surrogacy illegal in Québec? Read on to learn more.

 “I shipped my embryos from Montreal to Toronto and had to pay the clinic there,” Parnass told Global.
 “It’s a hard process.
 Emotionally, you’re putting your trust in someone else.”

-The laws in Quebec around surrogacy are consistent with the law’s view of paternal parentage.
+The laws in Québec around surrogacy are consistent with the law’s view of paternal parentage.
 When a baby is born, the birth mother can designate a father if she is unmarried; if married, the husband is presumed to be the father on the birth certificate.
 If the designated father takes up the responsibilities of parenthood, he’s legally considered to be the father and has filiation— this is known as “possession of status.”
 Even if a biological father then steps forward, this cannot be broken.
-This is based on the idea that a parental bond is more important to the wellbeing of child than a biological one.
+This is based on the idea that a parental bond is more important to the well–being of a child than a biological one.

 In 2015 the Quebec government’s Comité consultative sur le droit de la famille recommended the law be changed to allow for surrogates.
 But, so far, the provincial government has not changed the rules.